 PowerPoint software and computers have also been known to fail.
 Bring notes of your speech so you can still give it without a computer if needed.
 Make sure you ask the event organiser if you have any special technology requirements (even something as simple as extension cable if your demo needs power, and a power socket adaptor for that country).

-If you were expecting a packed out meeting or conference room, and find it’s only half full for your presentation, don’t take it personally.
+If you were expecting a packed out meeting or conference room for your business presentation, and find it’s only half full for your presentation, don’t take it personally.
 There are many reasons people can’t attend.
 Also, if presenting at a well-known conference, you can still mention it on your CV or LinkedIn, no one needs to know the audience wasn’t packed.

 If you feel the presentation didn’t go as well as you would have liked, or that you didn’t explain yourself well, don’t worry.
 It happens.
 Even famous speakers mess up delivery – while presenting at parliament, Winston Churchill once forgot what he was going to say next, and had to resume his seat in shocked silence.